Guus Berkhout

-Augustinus Johannes "Guus" Berkhout (born 1940) is a Dutch engineer who has worked for the oil and gas industry, and as a professor.
+Augustinus Johannes "Guus" Berkhout (born 1 April 1940) is a Dutch engineer who has worked for the oil and gas industry, and as a professor of geophysics.

 Berkhout started his career working for Shell.
 Between 1976 and 2007, he served as professor of acoustics, geophysics and innovation management, at Delft University of Technology.
 From 2000 to 2002 he was chair of a commission dealing with projected sound norms at Amsterdam Airport Schiphol, from which he resigned after feeling the commission's independence was undermined by the Ministry for Transport and Water Management.
-In 2019, Berkhout co-founded the climate sceptic organization Climate Intelligence Foundation (CLINTEL).
+In 2019, Berkhout co-founded the Climate Intelligence Foundation (Clintel), which opposes the idea that there is a "climate emergency".